surajkareppagol/cvideo/README.md

   + shape: text
   + x: 600
   + y: 12
-  + text: SVVGB - SVG to Video
+  + text: CVideo - Config to Video
   + speed: 4
 ```

 - Format is divided into two sections `metadata` and `timeline`
 - This sections are preceded with `@` and time slots are preceded with `@@`.
-- Each of the attribute starts with `=` and it is in the above format.
 - Nested item starts with `>` with all the child items `+`.

 ## ☰ Available shapes and options